volatiletech/sqlboiler/README.md

 For("update nowait")

 // Eager Loading -- Load takes the relationship name, ie the struct field name of the
 // Relationship struct field you want to load.
+Optionally also takes query mods to filter on that query.
-Load("Languages") // If it's a ToOne relationship it's in singular form, ToMany is plural.
+Load("Languages", Where(...)) // If it's a ToOne relationship it's in singular form, ToMany is plural.
 ```

 Note: We don't force you to break queries apart like this if you don't want to, the following